ros-wg-delib/rl_deliberation/slides/main.md

 ![Example evaluation results](media/eval-results.png){width=240px}

-## Exercise 4: Train More Complicated Environment Variations
+## Exercise 4: Train More Complicated Environments

 Training the `GreenhousePlain` environment is easy because the environment is _deterministic_; the plants are always in the same locations.